Chinese group to get control of Japan Display after $2.1 billion bailout

 The buyer group, which includes Taiwanese flat screen maker TPK Holding and Chinese investment firm Harvest Group, will inject up to 80 billion yen into Japan Display by buying shares and bonds.

 INCJ will also join the bailout by accepting a debt-to-preferred equity swap totaling 75 billion yen and extending senior loans worth 77 billion yen.
-Its stake will fall to 12.7 percent from 25.3 percent after the deal.
+After the deal its stake will fall to 12.7 percent from 25.3 percent.

 The deal could potentially be subject to a U.S. national security review at a time when Washington is stepping up its scrutiny on Chinese investment in the United States.